Session 2 - Module A: Advanced LangChain Patterns¶

 return improved_result.content

-Iterative improvement functionality enables analysis refinement through feedback incorporation.
-The prompt combines original data, initial analysis, and validation feedback to guide targeted improvements.
+Iterative improvement functionality enables data analysis refinement through feedback incorporation.
+The prompt combines original dataset, initial analysis, and validation feedback to guide targeted data analysis improvements.

 def _extract_validation_score(self, validation_text: str) -> int: